 - 3 – Palatine Hill & Roman Forum Light Show – This unique experience takes you back in time to the Roman Empire.
 Have an immersive experience with this evening light show while you learn more about important historical figures of ancient Rome.

-Nowadays the Renaissance building houses the National Museum of Palazzo Venezia, which displays mainly the collections of Pope Paul II, among other artworks of the museum’s collection, includes pieces from the Sant’Angelo Castle, the museum of the Collegio Romano, and the Galleria Nazionale d’Arte Antica.
+Nowadays the Renaissance building houses the National Museum of Palazzo Venezia, which displays mainly the collections of Pope Paul II, among other artworks of the museum’s collection, including pieces from the Sant’Angelo Castle, the museum of the Collegio Romano, and the Galleria Nazionale d’Arte Antica.

 I would skip this museum though, there are more interesting museums to visit in Rome.